Boss Plows 30th Anniversary – 30 Snowplowing Inventions Part 3 of 6

 The first vital step in developing GPS was discovered in 1967 by the U.S. Navy, who discovered that they could track the first Soviet launched satellite, Sputnik, by listening to its changes in radio frequency in relation with the Doppler Effect.
 This technique of tracking was later called the Timation Technique, and is a component on which GPS is highly dependent.
 For years, GPS technology was only used for military operations, but in 1983 it was introduced for civilian use.
 Now, GPS is so common that it is offered in many applications for smartphones and tablets alike.

-Hours: Monday through Thursday, 8 AM to 5 PM, Friday By Appointment, Saturday by appointment.
 Click the black button for a complete price list of our Snowplows and spreaders.

 X